dfelinto/blender-manual/manual/editors/graph_editor/channels.rst

    .. note::

-      In the Dope Sheet this is also working inside the NLA, but that it does not prevent edition of the underlying F-curve.
+      In the Dope Sheet this is also working inside the NLA, but that it does not prevent edition of the underlying F-Curve.

 Selecting